-Lottery retailers are the primary delivery channel through which the agency sells tickets to generate revenue for the state.
+Lottery retailers are the only delivery channel through which the agency sells tickets to generate revenue for the state.
 Sustained and strategic retailer development efforts support the potential for increased revenue to the state and offer tremendous benefits to the public of varied access points.
 To achieve the agency's mission of generating revenue, it is critical that lottery products are available at a wide variety of locations where a broad diversity of consumers are provided the opportunity to conveniently purchase lottery tickets.
 Additionally, retailers benefit from the sale of lottery products by offering customers more comprehensive purchase options, thus mitigating a player's need to patronize other businesses for lottery transactions, both purchases and prize payments.

 The Texas Lottery is committed to its core value of "Customer Responsiveness" by working to provide a convenient licensing environment and efficient administrative processes for licensees interacting with the agency.
-Implementation of the 21-day pack settlement process for scratch tickets aids in streamlining accounting and inventory reconciliation processes for some retailers.
-The introduction of this settlement class was considered an imperative step toward growing the lottery retailer base to include non-traditional, national retailers whose business processes did not generally support management of lottery accounting functions differently across the many jurisdictions in which they operate.
+The introduction of the 21-day settlement class was considered an imperative step toward growing the lottery retailer base to include non-traditional, national retailers whose business processes did not generally support management of lottery accounting functions differently across the many jurisdictions in which they operate.